 "I find your conduct a shock to the conscience," Schroeder continued in the letter, pointing out that several shots fired by the officers entered the apartment next door, endangering the lives of three additional people.
 "I am alarmed and stunned you used deadly force in this fashion."

 Fisher did not elaborate any further on the decision.

 “Unfortunately, due to a provision in state law that I very much would like to see changed, both the Chief and I are precluded from talking about what brought us to this moment, or even the timing of this decision,” he said during a press conference Friday morning.

-News of the officer’s termination follows weeks of activists, social media users, and the Taylor family demanding that more severe action be taken against the officers who shot the 26-year-old EMT worker eight times in her sleep during an attempted drug sting.
+News of the officer’s termination follows weeks of activists, social media users, and the Taylor family demanding that more severe action be taken against the officers who shot the 26-year-old EMT worker eight times during an attempted drug sting.

 Lonita Baker, Sam Aguiar and Ben Crump, the attorneys who are representing the Taylor family in their wrongful death case filed against the city of Louisville, said that they are pleased to see the city finally take action, but are still holding out hope that officer Hankison and the other two officers involved will face murder charges.

 "Today’s announcement makes it clear, as we have always maintained, that the city had the power to fire the officers involved in Breonna Taylor’s murder.
 We look forward to them terminating the other officers involved in Bre’s murder,” the three attorneys said in a statement Friday.
 “We also look forward to these officers being prosecuted for their roles in her untimely death."

 All three officers were placed on administrative leave last month.
 Whether the other two officers will also be terminated remains to be seen.